erenkok-eng/erenkok-eng/README.md

-# 👋 Merhaba, ben M.Eren Kök
+# Hi, I'm M.Eren Kök 👋

-🎓 Bilgisayar Mühendisliği öğrencisiyim.
+🎓 Computer Engineering Student
-💻 Yazılım, algoritmalar ve sistem mantığı üzerine çalışıyorum.
+💻 Interested in software development and algorithmic thinking

 <!--
 **erenkok-eng/erenkok-eng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.